Polycystic Kidney Disease (PKD) Treatment

 - Mutations in PKD1 (85%) or PKD2 (15%).

-- Symptoms usually start between ages 30–50.
+- Symptoms usually start appearing between ages 30–50.

 2. Autosomal Recessive PKD (ARPKD)

-- Rare, affecting 1 in 20,000 children.
+- Rare form, typically affecting 1 in 20,000 children.

 - Caused by PKHD1 gene mutation.

-- Typically presents at birth or infancy.
+- Often presents at birth or during early infancy with respiratory issues.

 ADPKD Symptoms

-- Flank pain
+- Flank or back pain

 - High blood pressure

-- Blood in urine
+- Blood in urine (Hematuria)

 - Kidney stones